chigkim/Flogic/README.md

 WARNING: USE AT YOUR OWN RISK!
 This is in alpha cycle.
 Many things may not work and change frequently without notice.

-This is purely volunteers based project.
+Flogic is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY, expressed or implied, of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
+Please see the [GNU General Public License](http://www.gnu.org/licenses/) for more details.

+Flogic is exclusively developed and supported by volunteers.
 Please consider contributing to the project.
 There are many ways you can contribute even without knowledge in programming.
+Examples include:
 * Documentation
 * Proof reading
 * Tutorials